Nodes of Yesod: Plot

-Charlemagne "Charlie" Fotheringham-Grunes, the apprentice saviour of the universe, has been asked to find the source of mysterious signals from the Moon, which turns out to be a black monolith (a homage to the 1968 film 2001: A Space Odyssey).
+Charlemagne "Charlie" Fotheringham-Grunes, the apprentice saviour of the universe, has been asked to find the source of mysterious signals from the Moon, which turns out to be a black monolith.
 Charlie promptly volunteers for the task of going to the Moon and finding the monolith.

 Gameplay

 Nodes of Yesod is a flick-screen platform game.
 The player controls Charlie Fotheringham-Grunes, an astronaut.
 Starting on the Moon's surface, Charlie must venture into the caverns below and retrieve eight alchiems (which look a little like coloured crystals) in order to find the monolith.

 Charlie can perform a rolling jump in order to make his way around the caverns and can jump quite high, but falling from great heights is still dangerous and will cause him to lose a life.

 Before venturing into the caverns, Charlie needs to search for a lunar mole on the moon's surface.
 Once he has collected one of these creatures, he can release it in the caverns when required and it will chew-through any walls it can, revealing new areas of the maze.
+The mole can also be used to destroy floating enemies on screen, but Charlie himself cannot move while controlling the mole and is vulnerable to attack, especially while it is eating through walls.

 Once Charlie has collected an alchiem, it appears on his status panel at the bottom of the screen.
 There are "muggers" in the caverns (who look like red astronauts with jet packs).
 If one of these touches Charlie they will steal alchiems meaning Charlie will have to find them again.

 There are two kinds of monster in Nodes of Yesod - harmful and non-harmful.
 The harmful creatures float around the caverns and will sap Charlie's strength if touched.
 The non-harmful creatures won't do Charlie any damage but will cause him to bounce around (similarly to the creatures in Underwurlde) and are thus a nuisance.